dsc-courses/dsc106-2025-sp/projects/project1.md

 The nutrition data (protein, fat, carbs, sugar, fiber, sodium, and cholesterol) is normalized to grams per 100g of product.

-The GroceryDB dataset was developed to make information about food processing accessible and to guide consumers toward less processed food choices.
+This dataset is a simplified version of the GroceryDB dataset, which was originally developed to make information about food processing accessible and to guide consumers toward less processed food choices.
 More information about the dataset can be found in their [Nature Food paper][paper].
 You might also find their website [TrueFood.Tech](http://TrueFood.Tech/) helpful.
 For more information on the NOVA classification system, see pages 4-6 of the [NOVA paper](https://worldnutritionjournal.org/index.php/wn/article/view/5/4).

 ## Task